Safe Chance Constrained Reinforcement Learning for Batch Process Control: Case Study

 \subsection{Benchmark for Process Optimization}

 The results from the proposed methodology were benchmarked relative to the control profiles generated from a) dynamic optimization (DO) strategies, and b) nonlinear model predictive control (NMPC).
 Both a) and b) use the process model detailed by Eq. \ref{eq:LSYS}.
 The deterministic form of this model (i.e. with no parametric uncertainty) represents the most accurate deterministic model, which may be built for process prediction and optimization.
 Therefore, the controls generated from a) and b) assume that the underlying process is deterministic, and are subsequently validated on the stochastic analogue of the process concerned.
-As both a) and b) neglect the existence of uncertainty over the parameter values assumed from \cite{del2017kinetic}, validation of the strategies on the stochastic variant of the process (detailed by Section \ref{sec:luteinCS}) directly investigates the effects of uncertainty on performance with respect to the objective and constraint satisfaction.
+As both a) and b) neglect the existence of uncertainty over the parameter values assumed from \cite{del2017kinetic}, validation of the strategies on the stochastic variant of the process (detailed by Section \ref{sec:luteinCS}) directly investigates the effects of uncertainty (model-plant mismatch) on performance with respect to the objective and constraint satisfaction.
+It should be noted that this benchmark is not reflective of the existing state-of-the-art optimization methods, such as sMPC that similarly consider model uncertainty.
 The control strategy for a) was generated offline through optimization of the control inputs to the model detailed in Eq. \ref{eq:LSYS}.
 Hence the control policy generated is deterministic and unconditional to online state observation.
 Conversely. the control strategy for b) was generated online through perfect state observation as in the RL case.
 Both benchmarks utilised the orthogonal collocation method and one finite element per control interval \cite{biegler2007overview, kelly2017introduction} and the IPOPT solver \cite{wachter2006implementation}.
 This was facilitated by the Casadi 3.5.1 Python package \cite{andersson2012casadi}.
 In the case that a feasible solution could not be found online, the MPC scheme was tuned further with an approximate problem solved to minimise constraint violation.
 From empirical analysis, this tuning increased the performance of the NMPC scheme.
+Further information on the approximate problem is available in \ref{sec:benchmod}.